 Chimney stacks

 Repair category 2

-Notes The mutual chimney stacks are affected by general ageing and weathering with missing render evident.
+Notes There is weathering to stonework and rendered finishes to mutual chimney stacks.
+Sections of cracked and missing render were also noted.

-Roofing including roof space Repair category 2 Notes Weathering is noted to sections of the tiled roof covering with moss accumulation evident.
-Moss growth may retain unwanted moisture.
-Temporary repairs appear to have been carried out to a section of rear roof slope.
-There are valley gutters.
-These can be problematic (especially within older buildings), and maintenance should be undertaken regularly.
+Roofing including roof space Repair category 2 Notes ROOF: There is weathering to the tiled roof covering together with moss accumulation.
+There are flat roof details to bay window formations.
+Flat roofs will have a limited life expectancy.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE: No access obtained.

 Rainwater fittings

 Repair category 1

-Notes No significant defects evident.
+Notes No reportable defects were identified within the limitations of the inspection.